hfoley/lakehouse/01 Create Resources/readme.md

 Login to the Azure portal (https://portal.azure.com/) and verify the items are created in Azure in the resource group specified in your paramfile06.

-The creation script tends to run for about XX minutes in my testing.
+The creation script tends to run for about 12 minutes in my testing.

 ### Step 3 - Verify and connect to the Azure SQL database ###
-Navigate to your Azure SQL Server in Azure portal.
-Within the Azure portal you'll see an Overview section at the top left pane.
+Navigate to your Azure SQL Server in the Azure portal.
+Within the Azure portal you'll see an Overview section (left pane).
 This will contain the servername to use for connecting any tools to your SQL DB.
 Hover over it for an option to copy to clipboard.
 You'll see separate items for the SQL Server and the SQL database as there are settings at both levels you can set.

 Navigate in the left pane to Networking under the Security section.
-Review the options and that your client IP address is allowed.
+Hit the + button to add your client IP address to allow us to connect from your client machine.

 Open the SQL client tool.
-Create a server connection with the info in clipboard.
+Supply the servername for the Azure SQL Server (<azsqlserver>.database.windows.net) we copied from the clipboard.
+You'll want to change the authentication to SQL Server Authentication and supply the user/password you set during the running of the script.
+You should see our SQL database listed (azsqlDB value from paramfile06.json).

 ### Step 4 - Verify and connect to the Synapse Analytics workspace  ###
 Do the same process for your Synapse Analytics workspace in the Azure portal.
 You can remove some of the approved IPs if different from yours.
 They are created from the cloud shell environment and needs separate IP allowed for connectivity.